-Whether you recently brought home your first Goldendoodle or you’re tired of groomers telling you they have no choice but to shave your Goldendoodle when you go in for appointments, you may be looking for the best brushes and brushing techniques to keep your dog looking their best.
+Whether you recently brought home your first Goldendoodle or you’re tired of groomers telling you they have no choice but to shave your Goldendoodle, you may be looking for the best brushes and brushing techniques for grooming your Goldendoodle yourself.

-I was a dog groomer for 12 years, and I want to help give you the tips and tool recommendations you need to keep your Goldendoodle brushed out and looking and feeling their fluffy best.
+As a dog groomer of 12 years, I want to help give you the Goldendoodle grooming tips and tool recommendations you need to keep your pup brushed out and looking and feeling their fluffy best.

-best brushes for Goldendoodles followed by my tips for brushing and how to groom your Goldendoodle at home.
-The Best Types of Brushes for Goldendoodles
+This will include the best brushes for Goldendoodles, techniques for brushing, and how to groom your Goldendoodle at home.

 Goldendoodle Grooming Tips from a Dog Groomer